 I will be excluding brief incarnations of the character like Norman Stanley (the Master in disguise), Gordon Tipple (a cameo in the Doctor Who Movie), Derek Jacobi (an amnesiac Master) and William Hughes (a young version).
-So with that caveat and a SPOILER ALERT let’s get to the list:
+So with that caveat and a SPOILER ALERT up to Spyfall let’s get to the list:

-#6 Eric Roberts (Bruce version)
+#7 Eric Roberts (Bruce version)

 There are many things wrong with the Doctor Who Movie and one of the worst aspects is Eric Roberts’ version of the Master.
 After being executed by Daleks for some reason and then turning into a snake creature (again for some reason) the disembodied Master possesses the body of Bruce the ambulance driver.
-Because he still has the yellow eyes from his previous Tremas incarnation he walks around with shades and leather jacket to match and looks like a discount Terminator.
+Because he still has the yellow eyes from his previous Tremas incarnation he walks around with shades and a leather jacket to match, and he looks like a discount Terminator.
 Roberts delivers a hammy performance that is dull, uninspired and it would be laughable if it was not so sad.

-#5 Decayed Master
+#6 Decayed Master

 There were two versions of the decayed Master, who was on his last regeneration, and both battled Tom Baker’s Fourth Doctor.
-We had Peter Pratt in The Deadly Assassin and then Geoffrey Beevers as a less decayed Master in The Keeper of Traken.
+We had Peter Pratt in The Deadly Assassin and then Geoffrey Beevers as a less-decayed Master in The Keeper of Traken.
 This incarnation kept mostly to the shadows compared to his other more bombastic versions, and his plans focused on renewing himself rather than world domination.
 An interesting take on the Master but more memorable for the visual impact than anything else.

-#4 John Simm (Harold Saxon version)
+#5 John Simm (Harold Saxon version)

-#3 Roger Delgado (original version)
+#4 Roger Delgado (original version)

 The very first Master, introduced in the Third Doctor story Terror of the Autons, was quite the mustache-twirling villain.
-He was fond of elaborate disguises, easily hypnotised people including companions of the Doctor, and was ruthless, killing people in creative ways like shrinking them or having a plastic couch suffocate them.
+He was fond of elaborate disguises, easily hypnotised people, including companions of the Doctor, and was ruthless, killing people in creative ways like shrinking them or having a plastic couch suffocate them.
 Bent on world domination he was a major nemesis for Jon Pertwee’s Third Doctor and harassed him for the entirety of Season 8.
-He was a maniacal foe and a major challenge for our hero, but not as interesting a character as the top two on our list.
+He was a maniacal foe and a major challenge for our hero, but not as interesting a character as the top three on our list.